xen-0/CrystalMatch/docs/vmxi.md

 ![Single Well](img/well.jpg)

 A bubble with crystals in may look something like the image below.
-However it will rarely be the case that the bubble and crystals are so clean.
+However it may not always be the case that the bubble and crystals are so clean.

 ![Single Bubble with Crystals](img/bubble.jpg)